 Some studies suggest that too much caffeine can increase the risk of miscarriage.
 Talk to your health care provider about the amount of caffeine you get from coffee, tea, or soda.
-Your health care provider might limit you to 200 milligrams (the amount in about two 8-ounce cups of coffee) per day.
-Keep in mind, though, that some of the foods you eat, including chocolate, contain caffeine and contribute to the total amount you consume each day.15
+Your health care provider might limit you to 200 milligrams (the amount in about one 12-ounce cup of coffee) per day.
+Keep in mind, though, that some of the foods you eat, including chocolate, also contain caffeine and contribute to the total amount you consume each day.16

-Talk to your health care provider about getting physical activity.
+Talk to your health care provider about physical activity.

-Talk to your health care provider about taking vitamin B12 and iron supplements.17
+Talk to your health care provider about taking vitamin B12 and iron supplements.

-Iron supplements can help reduce your risk for anemia, an iron deficiency common during pregnancy.
-Your health care provider may also recommend a vitamin B12 supplement if you are a vegetarian or vegan.18
+Iron supplements can help reduce your risk for anemia resulting from iron deficiency, which is common during pregnancy.
+Your health care provider may also recommend a vitamin B12 supplement if you are a vegetarian or vegan.20,21

 Get regular dental checkups.

-Your gums are more likely to become inflamed or infected because of hormonal changes and increased blood flow during pregnancy.19 Make sure you tell your dentist if you think you could be pregnant, but keeping up your regularly scheduled checkups is important.
+Your gums are more likely to become inflamed or infected because of hormonal changes and increased blood flow during pregnancy.22 Make sure you tell your dentist if you think you could be pregnant, but keeping up your regularly scheduled checkups is important.
 Some women may fear getting dental work during pregnancy, but a 2006 study and 2011 follow-up study showed no increase in preterm births or other adverse outcomes for pregnant women who received dental care.23

 - March of Dimes.
 (2011).
 Getting ready for pregnancy.
 Retrieved May 17, 2012, from http://www.marchofdimes.com/pregnancy/getready.html [top]